Jo Malone London Introduces Weeds & Wildflowers Collection

 Lupin & Patchouli: Perhaps the most complex scent of the bunch, the smoky herbal patchouli is a foil for the rose and citrus scent from the lupin flowers.

-WWD says that the last year has been exciting for Jo Malone who was awarded a CBE (Commander of the British Empire) medal from Prince Charles in recognition of her excellence as an entrepreneur and shopkeeper.
+WWD says that the last year has been exciting for Jo Malone, who was awarded a CBE (Commander of the British Empire) medal from Prince Charles in recognition of her excellence as an entrepreneur and shopkeeper.

 Malone couldn’t hide her wide smile as she curtsied and excepted the honor from the Prince of Wales.

-The perfumer released a statement to congratulate all of the other who also were awarded medals on the day.
+The perfumer released a statement to congratulate all of the others who also were awarded medals on the day.

 “I am so honored and overwhelmed to be receiving this incredible CBE award.
 Lots of people work hard in life so it’s beyond a privilege to be recognized this way.
-Congratulations to everyone.”
+Congratulations to everyone,” she said.